anishrana2001/CKAD/Application Observability and Maintenance 15%/lab.md

 # Question from Implement probes and health checks

-#
-## A pod is running on the cluster, but it is not responding.
+- A pod is running on the cluster, but it is not responding.
-## It is expected to Kubernetes to restart the pod when an endpoint returns an http 500 on the /healthz endpoint.
-The service, liveness-http, should never send traffic to the pod when it is falling.
+- It is expected to Kubernetes to restart the pod when an endpoint returns an http 500 on the `/healthz` endpoint.
+The service `liveness-http` should never send traffic to the pod when it is falling.
-## Please complete the following:
+- Please complete the following:
-## - The application has an endpoint. /started.
-That will indicate if it can accept traffic by returning HTTP 200.
+- The application has an endpoint. `/started`.
+That will indicate if it can accept traffic by returning `HTTP 200`.
 If the endpoint returns an HTTP 500, the application has not yet finished initialization.

-##
-## - The application has another endpoint. /healthz that will indicate if the application is still working as expected by returning an HTTP 200 if the endpoint returns an HTTP 500 the application is no longer responsive.
+- The application has another endpoint. `/healthz` that will indicate if the application is still working as expected by returning an HTTP 200 if the endpoint returns an HTTP 500 the application is no longer responsive.

-##
-## - Configure the liveness-http pod provided to use these endpoints.
+- Configure the liveness-http pod provided to use these endpoints.
-## - The probes should use port 8080
+- The probes should use port 8080
+---
-## SOlution:
+## Solution:
-###

 ### In order to reslove the issue, first, we have to create a lab for this question.
 In this question, we have two endpoints.
 Thus, we have to modify the NGINX configuration file with these two endpoints.
 ### For these 2 points, we must create 2 files.
 So, that we can send the request to these pages?

 ### Create the NGINX configuration file.
 It should have two additional web pages, such as healthz and started.
 ```